 Generation of waste is a part and parcel of day-to-day human life.
 Wastes can be generated from various sources.

-This includes trash or garbage from households, schools, offices, market places, restaurants and other public places.
-Everyday items like food debris, used plastic bags, soda cans and plastic water bottles, broken furniture, broken home appliances, clothing, etc. comprise wastes generated from such sources.
+This includes trash or garbage from households, schools, offices, marketplaces, restaurants and other public places.
+Everyday items like food debris, used plastic bags, soda cans and plastic water bottles, broken furniture, broken home appliances, clothing, etc. make up the wastes generated from such sources.

 Medical or Clinical sources of wastes